What is DOC NYC?

 Do you accept MoviePass memberships for tickets?

-No, we do not accept MoviePass memberships.
+No, we do not accept MoviePass.

 I’m an IFC member.
 Where do I enter my IFC member code online?